bytebruno/twitter-like-react-redux/README.md

 # Twitter Like React Redux

-Twitter (like) web app made by react and redux tecnhologies.
+Twitter (like) web app made by react and redux technologies.

 ## Project Setup